-Verizon lays off workers in Waterville one week after closure of Bangor call center
+Verizon eliminates jobs in Waterville one week after closure of Bangor call center

-BANGOR, Maine — The Verizon retail store in Waterville abruptly changed operators on Thursday, laying off all of its employees, one week after the Verizon call center at 6 Telcom Ave. in Bangor closed its doors forever, according to a company spokesman.
+BANGOR, Maine — Verizon abruptly outsourced its retail operation in Waterville Thursday, eliminating the local jobs of all its employees, just one week after shutting down its call center in Bangor.

 “The Waterville store is transitioning from a Verizon Wireless store to an authorized retailer location,” David Weissmann, Verizon public relations manager for the northeast market, said in an email.

-Weissmann declined to say how many employees were affected at the Waterville store but said all were offered other jobs within the company or a severance package.
+Weissmann declined to say how many employees were affected at the Waterville store but said all were offered other jobs elsewhere within the company or a severance package.

 “When the transition is complete the store will be staffed by the independent retailer,” he said.
 “We are working with employees to find new positions within the organization or they can choose to receive a compensation package.”